jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 COURT OF ARANDIL
 The Court of Arandil is the premier dominion of the high elf elite.
 Every notable elf aspires to make their way to the moon-touched glades of Arandil, but what they find is far from the lofty place of democracy and learning they are taught about as children.
 No, this is a cutthroat world of deals, scandal and plots where courtiers vie for the favour of their capricious Queen by any means necessary.
 Elves can live forever, sure, but they're as vulnerable to a sharp blade in the back as the rest of us...
 If you like Elrond, but also think he might be kind of a dick, this is the setting for you.

+(alt text: a large fish skeleton, floating in the air, lit by the light of a handful of stars held by a young person in glasses.)
 One of Hortense's recent illustrations that caught my eye

 This playset will feature illustrations from Hortense Mariano, who I'm really excited to work with.
 Their expressive character art is going to be great!

-there's going to be lots more zines for Dizzy to fold if this project is successful!
+(alt text: a gif of someone folding the Artefact beak zine from an A3 sheet into a booklet.) there's going to be lots more zines for Dizzy to fold if this project is successful!

 Both of these playsets will have the same structure (setting, characters, play aids, etc) as the Count of Saint-Lazare setting, and be printed as beak zines.